 brunch recipe tips

 - Everything should be delicious, of course, but also pretty.
 This is the time to call upon your inner food stylist.
+Think bright colors and contrasting textures (I’ve got lots of inspiration for you here.)

 - Choose recipes appropriate for either breakfast or lunch: no meatloaves or pot roasts allowed.
 Brunch food should be light overall, with maybe an anchor dish or two, like a casserole, spiral-sliced ham, or a poached salmon, to make it satisfying.